patrickfav/website-favre/content/articles/2018-04-01-improving-proguard-name-obfuscation/index.md

 Be aware that each build variation _will have a practically unique obfuscation mapping_.
 So in an Android build, each [build variant](https://developer.android.com/studio/build/build-variants.html) (flavor or build type) will create very different stack traces.
 So be careful to _keep all the mappings_ for every version, flavor and build-type in Gradle and all [classifiers](https://maven.apache.org/pom.html#Dependencies) in Maven.

 This isn’t a disadvantage though.
 One bug which many Android developers experience at least once: _persisting of obfuscated names which makes migration impossible_.
-This usually happens when a [Json databinding serializer](https://github.com/FasterXML/jackson-databind) is used, which reads class and method names through reflection and converts them, or by using \*.getClass().getName() is used with either SharedPreferences or Databases.
+This usually happens when a [JSON databinding serializer](https://github.com/FasterXML/jackson-databind) is used, which reads class and method names through reflection and converts them, or by using \*.getClass().getName() is used with either SharedPreferences or Databases.
 The worst part is: this usually doesn’t get noticed because the name obfuscation mapping could stay the same for next couple of releases.
 So you are stuck with e.g.

 ```
 {